1923 United Kingdom general election in Northern Ireland

 The 1923 United Kingdom general election in Northern Ireland was held on 6 December as part of the wider general election.
 There were ten constituencies, seven single-seat constituencies with elected by FPTP and three two-seat constituencies with MPs elected by bloc voting.
 Only three of the constituencies had contested elections.

 Results

+Voting only took place for 4 of 13 seats.
+The other 9 MPs (all Ulster Unionists) were unopposed.
 The election saw no change in the representation of the 13 seats in Northern Ireland.